Skills Ontario Competition

 No elementary contest advances past the provincial competition as Nationals/Worlds are secondary/post-secondary only.

-Contest Name Document(s) Last Updated Past Scopes Advances to Nationals / Worlds Sponsor(s)
+Contest Name Document(s) Past Scopes Sponsor(s)

-Character Animation (4-6 / 7-8) - Team of 4
+Character Animation (4-6 / 7-8) - Team of 4 2024 Scope

 2023 Scope